mddazure/azure-vwan-microhack/README.md

 # Close out
 You have explored VWAN routing to a good level of detail.
 As Virtual WAN grows and matures, it is important you have a good understanding of this topic to guide and help customers in a variety of use cases.
 This MicroHack is available for you to use with your teams, your customers and partners to reinforce their understanding.

 Below are optional challenges on network security in Virtual WAN with Network Virtual Appliances and Secured Hubs.
 Use this content at your own pace to expand your knowledge and skills.

-If you decide to continue now, skip the clean-up task below and start the optional Scenario 5.
+**If you decide to continue now, skip the clean-up task below and start on Scenario 5.**

 ## Final Task: Delete all resources